xuqi2024/openflexure-microscope/docs/upright_swappable_optics_module.md

 >!
 >!
 The camera board is static sensitive.

 * Before touching the Pi Camera touch a metal earthed object.
-If you own one, consider wearing and anti-static strap.
+If you own one, consider wearing an anti-static strap.
 * Take the [Pi Camera][Raspberry Pi Camera Module v2]{Qty:1} out of the package.
 Make sure to **hold it only by the sides of the board**.
 * Take the protective film off the lens.
 * Take the [Pi Camera lens tool]{qty: 1} and place it over the lens